InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/agile-innersource-dojo.md

 ## Solutions

-Adopt a strategic approach to create and sustain an InnerSource Dojo, focusing on clear objectives, inclusive participation and continuous improvement.
+Adopt a strategic approach to create and sustain an Agile InnerSource Dojo, focusing on clear objectives, inclusive participation and continuous improvement.
 This can be achieved through the following parallel efforts:

 * **Define the Purpose**: Clearly articulate the Dojo's purpose and goals, ensuring alignment with broader organizational objectives.
 * **Establish Social Conventions**: Develop and communicate social conventions that promote respect, inclusivity and open dialogue.
 Encourage members to embrace and evolve these guidelines to create a safe and supportive environment.